Luke Raley Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.

-- The Red Sox's 4.89 team ERA ranks 21st across all league pitching staffs.
+- The Red Sox's 4.55 team ERA ranks 16th among all league pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (14 total, 1.6 per game).
+- Red Sox pitchers combine to give up 15 total home runs at a rate of 1.5 per game (to rank 22nd in baseball).

-- Pivetta (0-1) gets the starting nod for the Red Sox, his second this season.
+- Whitlock will start for the Red Sox, his first this season.

-- In his most recent time out on Tuesday, the right-hander threw five innings against the Pittsburgh Pirates, giving up one earned run while surrendering three hits.
+- In his last appearance on Friday, Sept.
+16, the 26-year-old righty, came out of the bullpen and went one scoreless inning against the Kansas City Royals.

 © 2023 Data Skrive.
 All rights reserved.